 - Reconfiguring waiting rooms and check-in/out areas to comply with social-distancing guidelines

-We commit to improving the lives of all we serve, by providing premier patient care and compassionate, personalized service, and we look forward to increasing our ability to continue to serve the Carolinas in the coming weeks.
+We commit to improving the lives of all we serve, by providing premier patient care and compassionate, personalized service.
+We look forward to meeting you soon!

 Patient Rights & Responsibilities